-During the fourth quarter of 2018, we issued \$230.0 million of the 5.375% Convertible Senior Notes due 2023 (the "2023 Notes" or "Convertible Notes"), for which we received \$223.7 million after deducting the underwriting discount and offering expenses.
+During the fourth quarter of 2018, we issued \$230.0 million of 5.375% 2023 Notes, for which we received \$223.7 million after deducting the underwriting discount and offering expenses.

-During the year ended December 31, 2023, we repurchased \$53.9 million of aggregate principal amount of the 2023 Notes at a weighted-average price of 99.1%.
-These transactions happened in the open market as a result of reverse inquiries from investors with no solicitation by us.
-As a result of these transactions, during the year ended December 31, 2023, we recorded a gain of \$0.5 million, within realized gain on extinguishment of debt in our December 31, 2023 consolidated statement of operations.
+We could not redeem the 2023 Notes prior to maturity except in limited circumstances.
+During the year ended December 31, 2023, we repurchased \$53.9 million aggregate principal amount of the 2023 Notes at a weighted average price of 99.1%.
+These transactions happened in the open market as a result of reverse inquiries from investors with no solicitation from us.
+As a result of these transactions, during the year ended December 31, 2023, we recorded a gain of \$0.5 million, within gain on extinguishment of debt in our December 31, 2023 consolidated statement of operations.
 The gain represents the difference between the repurchase price and the carrying amount of the 2023 Notes, net of the proportionate amount of unamortized debt issuance costs.
 During the fourth quarter of 2023, we repaid the remaining \$176.1 million outstanding principal of the 2023 Notes in cash at par.